Capitol Garage

 What the Regulars Know That First-Timers Don't

 Sacramento's dining identity has been shifting for years, pulled between the farm-to-fork branding that the city markets aggressively and the quieter, more durable spots that actual residents return to without prompting.
-Capitol Garage, at 1500 K St in the downtown core, belongs to the second category.
+Capitol Garage, at 1500 K St in Sacramento's downtown core, is an American Fusion Eclectic restaurant in the accessible price tier.
 It doesn't position itself against the high-concept Californian tasting menus at Localis or the theatrical prix-fixe format at The Kitchen.
-It operates on a different logic entirely: the logic of the neighborhood anchor.
+It operates on a different logic entirely.

 That distinction matters more than it sounds.
 In cities like San Francisco, where Lazy Bear has built a communal-table tasting experience around a devoted following, or in Chicago, where Smyth threads fine-dining precision through an approachable format, the question of who a restaurant is actually for shapes everything from the menu structure to the pacing of service.
 Capitol Garage answers that question clearly: it's for the people who come back.